mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 At times I felt these community building activities took away from coding and problem solving.
 A frustration, it felt as if we were just getting going and time was up.
 However I leave this to you as educators to resolve.
 And don't forget one last ingredients raw enthusiasm.

-## Concusion - Over coming challenges and looking to the future
+## Conclusion

 <!-- Move some of the above section here
 Upbeat elements -
 Also words of caution
 Acceptance of tensions - hopeful but realistic -->

-In this chapter we have looked at game making as one example of the kind of desing and project focused approach explored in other chapters.

-It has uncovered particular tensions involved in undertaking this kind of approach in a school setting.
+In this chapter we have looked at game making as one example of the kind of design and project focused approach explored in other chapters.
+It is important to acknowledges the complexity and diversity of classroom situations and the challenges of project-based game making within the constraints of the curriculum.
+We have uncovered particular tensions involved in undertaking project-based, educational game making with young people.
+I hope that the detailed case study of the use of the 3M model to try to resolve some of these tensions may be helpful to adapt game making to your classroom.